aashi-payasi/ARTH-WEBSITE-FOR-FARMER/README.md

 - Backend structure planned using Node.js and Express and json
 - Mock mandi price data created for demonstration
 - Core workflow demonstrated (proof of concept)
+- we have submitted the codes of both frontend and backend(use of api key),but we just need to coneect them to get the real data for our website.this is pending only

 ---